cdkavour/Health-Tracker/README.md

 # Health-Tracker
-A small scale app for logging daily medications and suppliments
+A small scale app for logging daily medications and suppliments.
+Great for Mom!